braintree/braintree_express_example/README.md

 npm test
 ```

+## Testing Transactions

+Sandbox transactions must be made with [sample credit card numbers](https://developers.braintreepayments.com/reference/general/testing/node#credit-card-numbers), and the response of a `Transaction.sale()` call is dependent on the [amount of the transaction](https://developers.braintreepayments.com/reference/general/testing/node#test-amounts).

 ## Help

  * Found a bug?
 Have a suggestion for improvement?
 Want to tell us we're awesome?
 [Submit an issue](https://github.com/braintree/braintree_express_example/issues)